How to buy HSBC (HSBC) shares from Australia

 New to overseas trading?
 You might be interested in our guide to buying US stock.

-Company overview
+HSBC overview

-The company was founded in 1865 in Hong Kong, was reorganised as HSBC Holdings PLC in the UK in 1991, at which time it was listed on the London Stock Exchange (LON: HSBA).
-It is also listed in the Hong Kong (HKG: 0005), New York (NYSE: HSBC) and Bermuda stock exchanges.
+The company was founded in 1865 in Hong Kong, and was reorganised as HSBC Holdings PLC in the UK in 1991, at which time it was listed on the London Stock Exchange (LON: HSBA).
+It is also listed in the Hong Kong (HKG: 0005), New York (NYSE: HSBC), and Bermuda stock exchanges.

-HSBC serves individuals as well as some of the world's largest companies, governments and international organisations.
+HSBC serves individuals as well as some of the world's largest companies, governments, and international organisations.
 Its products and services are offered through three businesses: Wealth and Personal Banking, Commercial Banking, and Global Banking and Markets.

 HSBC has a matrix structure with locally incorporated subsidiaries and seven principal subsidiaries that take responsibility for the oversight of group companies in their region.
 In 2019, approximately half of all the company's income originated in the Asian region.